 Resignation - Any employee may resign from City service by presenting a letter of resignation to the Department Director.
-The City is not obligated to allow the employee to complete the resignation notice.
 Any unauthorized absence from work by an employee for a period of three (3) consecutive working days (two (2) consecutive work shifts for shift personnel of the Fire Department) will be considered job abandonment and a voluntary and immediate resignation by that employee.